 - The Board evaluated regional market salary data and approved compensation adjustments for Board members and Board-appointed employees as noted in the attached budget motion.
 Board members and appointed positions are also eligible for the July and September adjustments.

-- Provides funding for veterans memorial parks in Benson and Four Oaks totalling almost $90,000.
+- Provides funding for veterans memorial parks in Benson and Four Oaks totaling almost $90,000.

 - Fee increases in water, wastewater and solid waste as proposed by the County manager.

-For a more detailed copy of Johnston County’s fiscal year 2021-2022 budget motion, please see attached document.
+For a more detailed copy of Johnston County's fiscal year 2021-2022 budget motion, please use the link below: